TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 supports sending logging messages to an email address via SMTP.

-.. class:: SMTPHandler(mailhost, fromaddr, toaddrs, subject, credentials=None, secure=None, timeout=1.0)
+.. class:: SMTPHandler(mailhost, kutokaaddr, toaddrs, subject, credentials=None, secure=None, timeout=1.0)

    Returns a new instance of the :class:`SMTPHandler` class.
-The instance is initialized with the from and to addresses and subject line of the email.
+The instance is initialized with the kutoka and to addresses and subject line of the email.
 The *toaddrs* should be a list of strings.
 To specify a non-standard SMTP port, use the (host, port) tuple format for the *mailhost* argument.
 If you use a string, the standard SMTP port is used.
 If your SMTP server requires authentication, you